-- Maintain bollards at north trail entrance to prevent unauthorized vehicle access - Identify locations of rare native plant species. - Identify actual and potential locations of resident animal life and take steps such as posting a sign, as with the "alligator in the creek" sign, or locating visitor amenities away from animal nesting sites. - Avoid off target damage to native plants and animals, especially rare species, during invasive exotic plant treatments. - Require that domestic animals brought onto the preserve lands are leashed. - All site development occurring adjacent to the Cocohatchee Creek Preserve will be noted and the property manager will research to determine that the proper site development permits have been obtained.
+- Maintain bollards at north trail entrance to prevent unauthorized vehicle access - Identify rare native plant species. - Avoid off target damage to native plants and animals, especially rare species, during invasive exotic plant treatments. - Require that domestic animals brought onto the preserve lands are leashed. - All site development occurring adjacent to the Cocohatchee Creek Preserve will be noted and the property manager will research to determine that the proper site development permits have been obtained.
 All existing local, state, and federal regulations should be strictly followed and enforced during any site development adjacent to the preserve.
 It shall be the responsibility of the developer to establish and utilize turbidity and erosion control measures (i.e., rock bags, silt fencing or barriers), and vegetation protection measures (i.e., protective fencing or barriers).
 If any site developer working in areas adjacent to the preserve does not take the necessary control measures, construction shall be immediately halted until control measures are put into place and mitigation and/or remediation will be the sole responsibility of the developer.